theonlyladybug/feature-circuits/README.md

 * `attribution.py` implements methods for attributing model behaviors to SAE features and error terms.
 * `activation_utils.py` defines the `SparseAct` object, which bundles together feature activations and error terms in a convenient way and provides utilities for working with them in a unified way.
 * `ablation.py` implements general methods useful for performing SAE feature ablations
-* `circuit.py` contains our circuit discovery code
+* `circuit.py` contains our circuit discovery code \
+Note: I have changed the default path to SAE weights `dict_path` to my local path in `line 425`.
+This should be customized to the location your SAE weights are downloaded.
 * `circuit_plotting.py` contains our code for plotting circuits, once discovered.
 * `loading_utils.py` contains utilities for working with our subject-verb agreement datasets and clusters.